bb-io/FTP/README.md

 <!-- begin docs -->

-FTP, or Secure File Transfer Protocol, is a secure file transfer protocol that uses secure shell encryption to provide a high level of security for sending and receiving file transfers.
+FTP, or File Transfer Protocol, is a  file transfer protocol.
 To use FTP, you need to have an FTP server, where files can be uploaded, stored, and retrieved in a downloadable format.
 An FTP server is the type of storage location where files are stored and retrieved.

 ## Before setting up